SolomonPerkins/solomonperkins.github.io/_posts/2016-03-26-Graduates-Your-Resume-Needs-Validation.md

 <br/>
 **The Caveats**

-I agree that the traditional approach can land you a job but the issue lies in it's effectiveness in communicating your worth to the interested party.
+I agree that the traditional approach can land you a job but the issue lies in its effectiveness in communicating your worth to the interested party.
 Let us identify a few pitfalls in this approach.

 1. The first issue is that getting all A's doesn't necessarily equate to you being competent within a particular field of study - I can swat my way to the top.